Home Credentials Practice FAQ Contact Information Directions Vitae Publications Presentations

 Our work will involve a process in which we build a confidential relationship to seek a new understanding of your problematic or stressful life situations while identifying your personal strengths and resources that may be hidden from your awareness under the pressure of life stresses.
 This process varies depending on the particular presenting problems of the client, the skills and experience of the therapist, the theoretical orientation and empirical basis of treatment, and the interaction between the personalities of the client and the therapist.

 Psychotherapy is not a quickly learned bag of tricks or set of gimmicks.
 It is a special type of relationship based on well-established theoretical foundations, conceptual models, and scientific evidence.
 I have received education, training, supervised experience, and ongoing professional development in several forms of psychotherapy.
-For more than 40 years, I have practiced several forms of counseling and psychotherapy.
-For more than 20 years, I have taught and supervised various forms of counseling and psychotherapy in graduate training programs.
+For more than 45 years, I have practiced several forms of counseling and psychotherapy.
+For more than 25 years, I have taught and supervised various forms of counseling and psychotherapy in graduate schools and in doctoral training programs.

 I approach psychotherapy from a holistic perspective by using techniques that enhance physical and emotional health as well as psychological and spiritual integrity.
 I work in an active, collaborative manner in which you take the leading role in setting the agenda.
 Based on our collaboration, I will help you develop the best approach to address your needs and goals.
 In order to make changes, you will have to work both during our sessions and in your everyday life.
 As the adage goes, "Without a dream, there is no need to work.
 Without work, there is no need to dream."